List of DC Comics characters: M: Maria Montez in other media

+Moonbow

+Moonbow (Brittany Brandon) was created by Gerry Conway and Joe Brozowski, and first appeared in Firestorm (vol. 2) #48 (June 1986).

+Moonbow is introduced as a moon-themed criminal who wields a steel longbow.
+She attacks two rival gangs, drawing the attention of the police and Firestorm (Ronnie Raymond).
+When Firestorm confronts Moonbow, he inadvertently allows her to escape.
+In their next encounter, Firestorm allows Moonbow to escape again, describing her as a misguided Robin Hood-esque vigilante.
+Moonbow is revealed to be Brittany Brandon, Ronnie's classmate.

+In Doomsday Clock, Moonbow appears as an operative of the Department of Metahuman Affairs.

 Sophie Moore

-Sophie "Gimme" Moore is a character appearing in American comic books published by DC Comics.

-The character first appeared in Detective Comics #859 and was created by Greg Rucka and J.H.
-Williams III.

 Sophie Moore was a cadet captain at West Point, where she held the rank of S-3, or Operations Officer.
 She was also the roommate and girlfriend of Kate Kane, who was herself the Brigade Executive Officer, one rank above Sophie.
 The two boxed competitively at the academy, with a strong implication that Kate beat Sophie in an academy championship match before their senior year.
 When Kate resigned from the academy due to DADT allegations, she did not rat out Sophie.

 In 2011, "The New 52" rebooted the DC universe.
 Sophie's history with Kate remains intact.
 After graduating from West Point, Sophie eventually made the rank of colonel and accepted a teaching position at Gotham Military Academy.
 She later reunites with Kate by chance at a charity carnival, where she learns that Kate is engaged to Maggie Sawyer.
 She attempts to schedule a friendly dinner with Kate, to no avail.